pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

   development.
 - We can deploy bug fixes to production extremely quickly, sometimes within an hour of them being reported, almost always within the same day.
-- We can do demo new features to stakeholders _in production_ during the various stages of development (usually at the end of each sprint) without affecting end-users.
+- We can demo new features to stakeholders _in production_ during the various stages of development (usually at the end of each sprint) without affecting end-users.
 - We don't need complex branching strategies.
 We don't even need branches really.
 It's perfectly fine to merge directly to master.
-We only really branch so we can get the benefit of peer reviews through GitHub Pull Requests but even then, our branches are always small and short lived.
+We only branch so we can get the benefit of peer reviews through GitHub Pull Requests but even then, our branches are usually small and short lived.

 ### For more information